graphaware/graph-aided-search/README.md

 #### GraphAidedSearchNeo4jBooster

-This booster connects to a neo4j instance using some REST API available as plugin for the database.
+This booster uses neo4j throught some custom REST API available as plugin for the database.
+In this case the _name_ value must be set to: GraphAidedSearchNeo4jBooster.

 This is the list of the parameters available for this booster:

-* **recoTarget**: (mandatory) This parameter contains the identifier of the target for which the boosting values are computed.
+* **recoTarget**: (Mandatory) This parameter contains the identifier of the target for which the boosting values are computed.
 Since the boosting is customized accordingly to a target, this parameter is mandatory and allow to get different results for different target.
 * **maxResultSize**: (Default is set to the max result windows size of elasticsearch, defined by the parameter index.max_result_window)
 When search query is changed before submitting it to elasticsearch engine, the value of "size" for the results returned is changed accordingly to this parameter.